Skip to main content Skip to secondary navigation

 Consulting Activities

-Consulting activities must be disclosed under the proposals and active projects section of the CPS form when any of the following scenarios apply:
+Consulting activities must be disclosed under the proposals and active projects section of the CPOS form when any of the following scenarios apply:

 • The consulting activity will require the senior/key person to perform research as part of the consulting activity;